 What I like

 - Side Snaps: Side snapping trainers are as few between as a one size cloth trainer.
 Side snaps are perfect for pooping toddlers, as the GroVia My Choice Trainer can then be unsnapped without dragging poop down the leg.
 Great visual, eh?
+This is similar to the Flip Training Pant.

 - Pocket Absorbency: The ability to tuck in additional absorbency into the pocket is a neat feature if you need more absorbency to handle a pee, night, or nap accident.